anirudhashastri/Assignment-1-Adv-Perceptron-/Readme.md

 **Team Members**

-- **Anirudha Shastri**
-- **Elliot Khouri**
+**Name:** Anirudha Shastri
-- **Venkata Satya Naga Sai Karthik Koduru**
+**Teammates' names:** Elliot Khouri, Venkata Satya Naga Sai Karthik Koduru
-- **Time Travel Days Used**: 1
+**Time Travel Days Used:** 1

 ---

-## System Information
+## System Info

-- **Operating System**: Windows 11
+- **Operating System:** Windows 11
-- **IDE**: Visual Studio Code
+- **IDE:** Visual Studio Code

 ---

-## Project Overview

-A basic CNN color constancy architecture was implemented in Assignment 1, and in Assignment 2, the architecture was further refined through hyperparameter tuning and experimental testing.
-The network was trained and tested on the color constancy dataset using 17 different sets of parameter combinations (activation functions, dropout rates, filter sizes, etc.).
-Additionally, a standalone GAN was trained on the dataset for comparison, and finally, a hybrid approach was used where the CNN output was run through the GAN for further refinement.
+A basic CNN color constancy architecture was implemented in Assignment 1.
+In Assignment 2, the architecture was further refined through hyperparameter tuning and experimental testing.
+The network was trained and tested on the color constancy dataset using 17 different parameter combinations (activation functions, dropout rates, filter sizes, etc.).
+Additionally, a standalone GAN was trained and tested on the dataset for comparison, and finally, a hybrid approach was used where the CNN output was passed through the GAN for further refinement.

 ---

 ## Instructions to Run the Files

-### CNN Files

-1. **`mask_application_script.py`**

-   - 📸 _Description_: Applies masks over the Macbeth ColorChecker present in all images.
-   - 🔧 _How to Run_: Specify the paths to the image dataset, the folder containing the masks, and the output folder where masked images will be saved.

-2. **`preprocessing.py`**

-   - 🖼️ _Description_: Divides masked images into 32x32 patches.
-   - 🔧 _How to Run_: Specify the path to the dataset in the script and execute to process images for training.

-3. **`ColorConstancyDataset.py`**

-   - 🗂️ _Description_: Defines the dataset class and preprocessing steps for the CNN.
-It handles image transformations, resizing, and data loader creation.
-   - 🔧 _How to Run_: Make sure the dataset paths and ground truth files are correctly set before running the script.

-4. **`Network.py`**

-   - 🤖 _Description_: Defines the CNN architecture used for the color constancy task.
-Includes the model’s layers, forward pass logic, and activation functions.

-5. **`training.py`**

-   - 🎓 _Description_: Responsible for training the CNN using the preprocessed patches and ground truth illuminant `.mat` files.
-   - 🔧 _How to Run_: Set the paths for both dataset and illuminant files, then run the script.

-6. **`Testing.py`**

-   - 🔍 _Description_: Tests the trained model on a test dataset and evaluates performance against ground truth.
-   - 🔧 _How to Run_: Provide the path to the trained model and test dataset to perform testing.

-7. **`TuningNetwork.py`**

-   - ⚙️ _Description_: Defines a modified CNN architecture to allow for hyperparameter tuning.
-Supports different filter sizes (`1x1`, `3x3`), activation functions (`ReLU`, `PReLU`, `LeakyReLU`), and dropout rates.

-8. **`ModelTuning.py`**
-   - 📊 _Description_: Performs hyperparameter tuning using combinations of hyperparameters and K-Fold Cross-Validation.
-Saves results for further analysis.

-### GAN Files

-1. **`dataloader.py`**

-   - 🗃️ _Description_: Loads `.tiff` images and illuminant values for GAN training.
-Converts images to tensors after resizing to 256x256.

-2. **`network.py`**

-   - 🔄 _Description_: Defines both the generator and discriminator of the GAN.
-The generator uses ResNet blocks to create color-corrected images, and the discriminator learns to classify real vs. generated images.

-3. **`preprocessing.py`**

-   - ⚗️ _Description_: Provides preprocessing functions including resizing images, extracting 32x32 patches, and applying histogram stretching for contrast normalization.

-4. **`test.py`**

-   - 🧪 _Description_: Tests the trained GAN model on an input image and saves the generated white-balanced image.
-Also, displays input vs. output images side by side.

-5. **`train.py`**
-   - 📈 _Description_: Responsible for training the GAN.
-Loads images and illuminant data, and iteratively trains both generator and discriminator using Mean Squared Error (MSE) loss.
+### CNN:

+1. **mask_application_script.py**
+   The first step is to apply masks over the Macbeth ColorChecker present in all images.

+   - To run this file, specify the paths to the image dataset, the folder containing the masks, and the output folder where the masked images will be saved.
+   - Running this script will prepare your dataset by applying the necessary masks.

+2. **preprocessing.py**
+   After applying the masks, divide the images into 32x32 patches.

+   - Specify the path to the dataset (masked images) in the `preprocessing.py` file, and run the script.
+   - This processes the images, preparing them for training by dividing them into patches suitable for input into the neural network.

+3. **ColorConstancyDataset.py**
+   Defines the dataset class and preprocessing steps for the CNN pipeline.

+   - It loads the images, applies transformations, and organizes them into batches for training and testing.
+   - Preprocessing includes normalizing images, resizing, and creating data loaders.
+Ensure paths to the dataset and required ground truth files are set before using this script.

+4. **Network.py**
+   Defines the CNN architecture.

+   - It contains the structure of the network used to perform the color constancy task, including the network layers and forward pass logic.

+5. **training.py**
+   Responsible for training the CNN.

+   - Specify the path to the dataset (preprocessed 32x32 patches) and the ground truth illuminant `.mat` file.
+   - Anirudha trained the network and shared the trained model’s `.pth` file after completion.

+6. **Testing.py**
+   Used for testing the trained model.

+   - Specify the path to the saved `.pth` file (trained model), the test image dataset, and the ground truth illuminant `.mat` file.
+   - The script will load the trained model, apply it to the test dataset, and compare the predicted illuminants to the ground truth.

+7. **TuningNetwork.py**
+   Contains the modified CNN architecture for hyperparameter tuning.

+   - Defines the structure of the network, including options for different filter sizes (1x1 and 3x3), activation functions (ReLU, PReLU, LeakyReLU), and dropout rates.

+8. **ModelTuning.py**
+   Responsible for hyperparameter tuning on the CNN architecture.
+   - Uses combinations of hyperparameters (learning rate, filter sizes, activation functions, dropout rates, batch size) and trains models using K-Fold Cross-Validation.
+   - Saves results and trained models for later use and comparison.

+### GAN:

+1. **dataloader.py**
+   Handles data loading for the GAN.

+   - Functions to load `.tiff` or `.tif` images from a specified folder and illuminant values from an Excel file.
+   - Resizes images to 256x256 pixels and converts them to tensors.

+2. **network.py**
+   Defines the GAN architecture (generator and discriminator models).

+   - The generator uses ResNet blocks to generate color-corrected images, while the discriminator distinguishes between real and fake images.

+3. **preprocessing.py**
+   Contains preprocessing functions for the GAN.

+   - This includes resizing images to multiples of 32, extracting 32x32 patches, and applying histogram stretching for contrast normalization.

+4. **test.py**
+   Used to test the trained GAN model.

+   - Takes an input image, applies the generator, and produces a white-balanced output.
+   - Displays the input and generated images side-by-side for easy comparison.

+5. **train.py**
+   Responsible for training the GAN model.
+   - Uses images and illuminant data to iteratively train both the generator and discriminator models, and optimizes using Mean Squared Error (MSE) loss.

 ---

-## Required Libraries
+## Required Libraries:

-- **PyTorch**
+- PyTorch
-- **NumPy**
+- NumPy
-- **OpenCV**
+- OpenCV
-- **SciPy**
+- SciPy
-- **Tqdm**
+- Tqdm
-- **Matplotlib**
+- Matplotlib

 ---